kwantu/gatekeeper/docs/index.md

 ```
 <a name="GK+instantiate"></a>

-### gK.instantiate(documentId, instanceType, setId, profileId, validDate) ⇒ <code>Object</code>
+### gK.instantiate(documentId, instanceType, setId, profileId, validDate) ⇒ <code>Array</code>
 Represents the instantiate function.
 Creates new document in case of newInstance, also creates approved and rejected documents.
 Creates new suence in case of newSequence.

 **Kind**: instance method of <code>[GK](#GK)</code>
-**Returns**: <code>Object</code> - Promise Object with respose Object
+**Returns**: <code>Array</code> - Array containing document ,approved and rejected objects.
 **Version**: 1.0.0
 **Author:** Hasan Abbas